ttt-fifo/conftl/README.md

     print('X', i)
 ```

-The equivalent of the above code block using the template language would be:
+The equivalent of the above code would be:

 ```
 {{for i in range(0, 2):}}